unfoldingWord/checking-tool-wrapper/README.md

 - Create your feature/bugfix/enhancement (my-feature-branch)branch off of master.
 - Make your changes in the new branch (my-feature-branch).
-- Push your chnages.
+- Push your changes.
-- Run `npm i translationCoreApps/tc-tool-wrapper#my-feature-branch` in your translationCore root directory.
+- Run `npm i translationCoreApps/checking-tool-wrapper#my-feature-branch` in your translationCore root directory.